-CITY OF RYDEWorkforce Plan 2014-2024
+CITY OF RYDE Workforce Plan 2014-2024

 Outlining how City of Ryde will deliver best value services to our community through a workforce that has the right skills, motivation and commitment.

-Introduction Summary References 21 Chapter 1: Where are we now?
-5 APPENDIX A 22 Our Workforce Profile 5 Identified Critical Roles/Skills, 'hard to fill' Positions and Skills Our services 5 Required in the Future 22 What do our people cost?
-5 Skills required now and in the future 26 Chapter 2: Key Principles and Focus Areas for our Workforce Plan 6 Principle 1: Financial Sustainability - A Best Value Workforce 7 Principle 2: Attraction, Retention and Turnover 12 Principle 3: Diversity 15 Principle 4: Skills, Training and Education 18 Principle 5: Technology and Facilities 20
+Contents

+Chapter 1: Where are we now?
+5

+Our Workforce Profile 5

+Our services 5

+What do our people cost?
+5

+Chapter 2: Key Principles and Focus Areas for our Workforce Plan 6

+Principle 1: Financial Sustainability - A Best Value Workforce 7

+Principle 2: Attraction, Retention and Turnover 12

+Principle 3: Diversity 15

+Principle 4: Skills, Training and Education 18

+Principle 5: Technology and Facilities 20